nahanni/rw_redis_fdw/README.md

 **Read-Write**

 Get or set the time to live (in seconds) of a key.

-If expiry is 0, then the key is made persistent.
-DELETE will delete the entire key.
+ - Set expiry = 0 to make the key persistent.
+ - DELETE will delete the entire key.

 ```
   CREATE FOREIGN TABLE rft_ttl(